genomicsclass/leanpub/manuscript/inference_for_highthroughput_exercises.md

 A>
 A>
 A>
 A>3.
 Assume you are testing the effectiveness of 20 diets on mice weight.
-For each of the 20 diets you run an experiment with 10 control mice and 10 treated mice.
-Assume the null hypothesis that the diet has no effect is true for all 20 diets and that mice weights follow a normal distribution with mean 30 grams and a standard deviation of 2 grams.
+For each of the 20 diets, you run an experiment with 10 control mice and 10 treated mice.
+Assume the null hypothesis, that the diet has no effect, is true for all 20 diets and that mice weights follow a normal distribution, with mean 30 grams and a standard deviation of 2 grams.
 Run a Monte Carlo simulation for one of these studies:
 A>
 A>
     ```r